httpwg/http-extensions/draft-ietf-httpbis-rfc6265bis.md

        2. The cookie's same-site-flag is "Default" and the amount of time elapsed since the cookie's creation-time is at most a duration of the user agent's choosing.

+The user agent MUST also apply the following modification to the definition of "same-site" and "cross-site" requests in {{same-site-requests}}:

+Remove

+    1. The request is not the result of a cross-site redirect.
+That is, the origin of every url in the request's url list is same-site with the request's current url's origin.

+and renumber the remaining list of criteria.
+I.e.:

+    1. The request is not the result of a reload navigation triggered through a user interface element (as defined by the user agent;
+       e.g., a request triggered by the user clicking a refresh button on a toolbar).

+    2. The request's current url's origin is same-site with the request's client's "site for cookies" (which is an origin), or if the request has no client or the request's client is null.

 ## Storage Model {#storage-model}